 So, when it comes time to tell a designer just what you’re looking for, don’t be afraid to go into the emotional response you are looking to generate from the installation.
 A designer will often know exactly what you’re talking about, tailoring potential design plans to whatever emotion you are trying to evoke.
-You will get much better results and, most likely, a water installation that captures what mood you were trying to describe and creates it on your own plot of land.
+You will get much better results and, most likely, a water installation that captures what mood you were trying to describe and creates it on your plot of land.

 The Prominence of the Backyard Pond

-Every home has its own personality and specific traits that will dictate where water makes sense, what kind of pond might look best, and what kind of overall environment you can create.
+Every home has its personality and specific traits that will dictate where water makes sense, what kind of pond might look best, and what kind of overall environment you can create.
 If you have a nice secluded spot, a pond with a place to sit and relax can take advantage of the natural traits of your home and improve upon them with a few rocks and some water.
 If you are considering adding water to your landscaping, consider a backyard pond as a great way to do just that.

-Living on the water is dream held by many and while some of us in landlocked areas might never get to that dream, bringing water to the home instead of traveling to it can present a workable solution.
-While there is certainly cost involved in any home improvement endeavor, it pales in comparison to the cost that would be involved in seeking out a new place to live with some kind of view of water.
+Living on the water is a dream held by many and while some of us in landlocked areas might never get to that dream, bringing water to the home instead of traveling to it can present a workable solution.
+While there is certainly cost involved in any home improvement endeavor, it pales in comparison to the cost involved in seeking out a new place to live with some kind of view of the water.
 With a few simple steps, you can transform your backyard from a simple lawn to a mini-oasis filled with the pleasing sounds of water and the emotional response you’re looking for from your home.